dnichols16/BiliaryCirrhosis/BiliaryCirrhosis.md

 Primary biliary cirrhosis (now more accurately termed primary biliary cholangitis) is a chronic disease in which the bile ducts in the liver are slowly destroyed.
 When the bile ducts are damaged, bile can back up in the liver and sometimes lead to irreversible scarring of liver tissue (cirrhosis).
 Primary biliary cholangitis is considered an autoimmune disease, which means your body's immune system is mistakenly attacking healthy cells and tissue.
 Researchers think a combination of genetic and environmental factors triggers the disease.
 It usually develops slowly.
 Medication can slow liver damage, especially if treatment begins early. <br>

 We will treat this data as a survival analysis problem.
-In addition to looking at the treatment's efficacy, we can look at the effectiveness of the various physical signs included as covariates which may help to indicate a fatal outcome for this disease. <br>
+In addition to looking at the treatment's efficacy, we can look at the effectiveness of the various physical signs and laboratory values included as covariates which may help to indicate prognosis for survival outcome. <br>

-I have stored the data on Google Sheets.
-It can be obtained by:
+First, load the necessary libraries:

 ```r
 set.seed(123)